 That said, we ourselves are largely responsible for providing the content and data that creates our online identities.
 What’s more, with a whopping estimation of 4.2 billion digital Doppelgangers thriving on the net—and especially when looking at it from a cybersecurity perspective—that’s just as many opportunities for exploitation to occur.

 As mentioned previously, your digital identity holds considerable value.
 There’s a host of outsiders that would love to get their hands on your personal data and will take various measures to do so.
 While the classic image of a hooded hacker clacking away on a laptop comes to mind—and it is true that cyber criminals are a threat—it might shock you to learn that Internet Service Providers (ISPs) can be just as deviant.

 ISPs can sell your private browsing logs to ad companies who will pay top dollar for such information that helps refine their marketing objectives.
-Even famous game apps like Angry Birds have been found guilty of a similar practice.
+Even famous game apps have been found guilty of a similar practice.
 The point is, it’s not just individuals lurking in the shadows that are hunting for our digital identities, it’s big companies with public profiles that are cashing in at our expense.

 Digital identities are here to stay.
 As long as your online Doppelganger exists, there will always be someone hoping to exploit it.
-However, there’s good news: you can take a few steps right now to quickly and easily decrease the chances of that ever happening.
+However, there’s good news: you can take a few steps right now to quickly and easily decrease the chances of that happening.

 The EWC pilot will focus on the use of the EU Digital Identity Wallet in the context of travel – such as providing passenger information, buying goods and services, and trusted business to business interactions.

 Here are five tips for protecting yourself from identity theft online.